 Modern welfare states have their roots in the last decades of the 19th century and the first decade of the 20th century, when the international integration of capitalist economies had reached a high plateau.
-But they only achieved their full development in the "golden age" of the early postwar decades, under conditions of nearly closed national economies.
-After the rampant protectionism following the Great Depression and the complete breakdown of world markets in World War II, most currencies were not freely convertible, capital transfers were tightly controlled and internal financial markets strictly regulated in most countries, and the restoration of international trade in product markets was a slow process.
+However, they only achieved their full development in the 'golden age' of the early postwar decades, under conditions of nearly closed national economies.
+After the rampant protectionism that followed the Great Depression and the complete breakdown of world markets in World War II, most currencies were not freely convertible, capital transfers were tightly controlled and internal financial markets were strictly regulated in most countries.
+The restoration of international trade in product markets was a slow process.
 Export dependence and import penetration were still limited, and the range of economic activities that were sheltered against international competition was quite large.
-Services were protected almost everywhere and agriculture in most countries, while manufacturing was generally more export oriented - except for Australia and New Zealand, which relied on agriculture and raw materials exports to sustain highly protected manufacturing industries.
-If the competitiveness of internationally exposed branches became insufficient, moreover, the Bretton-Woods system of fixed exchange rates allowed negotiated adjustments to restore the balance of payments.
+Services were protected almost everywhere, as was agriculture in most countries, while manufacturing was generally more export oriented, except for Australia and New Zealand, which relied on agriculture and raw materials exports to sustain highly protected manufacturing industries.
+Whilst the competitiveness of internationally exposed aspects had became insufficient, the Bretton Woods system of fixed exchange rates allowed negotiated adjustments to restore the balance of payments.

-Thus, while it would be wrong to speak of totally closed national economies in the early postwar decades, nation states were indeed able to control their own economic boundaries and the conditions under which transnational economic transactions would take place.
+Thus, while it would be wrong to speak of totally closed national economies in the early postwar decades, nation states were able to control both their own economic boundaries and the conditions under which trans-national economic transactions took place.
 Behind these protective barriers, national governments and unions could more or less ignore the exit options of capital owners, taxpayers and consumers.
-Government interest rate policy was able to determine, and vary, the minimal rate of return that captive capital owners could expect in the market for longer-term investment opportunities; by the same token, the level and the type of taxes that governments could impose on captive taxpayers was primarily limited by political, rather than economic constraints; and if governments and unions were able to impose uniform regulations, taxes, and wage increases on all competing firms, the higher production costs could generally be passed on to captive consumers without endangering the profitability of capitalist production.
+Government interest rate policy was able to determine, and vary, the minimal rate of return that captive capital owners could expect in the market for longer-term investment opportunities.
+By the same token, the level and the type of taxes that governments could impose on captive taxpayers were primarily limited by political, rather than economic, constraints.
+If governments and unions were able to impose uniform regulations, taxes and wage increases on all competing firms, the higher production costs could generally be passed on to captive consumers without endangering the profitability of capitalist production.

-Under these conditions, advanced industrial democracies were able to achieve the "Great Transformation" (Polanyi 1957) that allowed them to exploit the economic efficiency of dynamic capitalism without having to accept its recurrent crises and highly unequal distributional consequences.
-Since they were able to control transnational capital movements, most governments learned to dampen macroeconomic fluctuations through Keynesian demand management, and to achieve and maintain relatively high rates of economic growth and full employment.
+Under these conditions, advanced industrial democracies were able to achieve the 'Great Transformation' (Polanyi 1957) that allowed them to exploit the economic efficiency of dynamic capitalism without having to accept its recurrent crises and highly unequal distributional consequences.
+Since they were able to control trans-national capital movements, most governments learned to dampen macro-economic fluctuations through Keynesian demand management, and to achieve and maintain relatively high rates of economic growth and full employment.
 At the same time, national control over external trade gave governments and unions great freedom to shape the conditions of production.
-Moreover, boundary control combined with the power to impose nation-wide rules allowed redistribution of primary incomes through cross-subsidization in the private sector as well as secondary redistribution through public services and transfers financed through progressive taxation.
-Hence, "solidaristic" wage policy could compress wage differentials between low-skill and high-skill groups with little regard for actual differences in labor productivity; energy policy could require the use of domestic coal in electricity generation; agricultural policy could keep inefficient farms in business; national health systems could offer medical care free of charge to everybody; and national systems of social assistance, unemployment and disability benefits and pensions could provide generous levels of non-wage incomes.
+Moreover, boundary control combined with the power to impose nationwide rules allowed redistribution of primary incomes through cross-subsidisation in the private sector, as well as secondary redistribution through public services and transfers financed through progressive taxation.
+Hence, a suitable wage policy could compress wage differentials between low-skill and high-skill groups with little regard for actual differences in labour productivity.
+Energy policy could require the use of domestic coal in electricity generation; agricultural policy could keep inefficient farms in business; national health systems could offer medical care free of charge to everybody; and national systems of social assistance, unemployment and disability benefits and pensions could provide generous levels of non-wage incomes.